kamilkisiela/graphql-config/.github/ISSUE_TEMPLATE/bug_report.md

 _Progress of the issue based on the [Contributor Workflow](https://github.com/the-guild-org/Stack/blob/master/CONTRIBUTING.md#a-typical-contributor-workflow)_

 - [ ] 1.
 The issue provides a reproduction available on GitHub, Stackblitz or CodeSandbox
-     > Make sure to fork this template and run `yarn generate` in the terminal.
+     > Make sure to fork this template and run `pnpm run generate` in the terminal.
      >
      > Please make sure the Codegen and plugins version under `package.json` matches yours.
 - [ ] 2.
 A failing test has been provided